 Based on the White Leghorn, this slightly built white hen is another top layer and produces good-sized white eggs.
 She is likely to be a bit ‘flightier’ than most hybrids.

 Although similar to the hens above, Black Rocks have been developed over many years from selected strains of the Rhode Island Red and the Barred Plymouth Rock and are only produced by Crosslee Poultry Farm in Scotland.
 Check the website for registered suppliers as these are the only source of genuine Black Rocks – beware of imitations!

-Black Rocks have been specially bred to be hardy and are well-suited to free- range so have been popular with smallholders.
+Black Rocks have been specially bred to be hardy and are well-suited to free-ranging, so they have been popular with smallholders.
 They tend to lay and live longer than other hybrids.
-In a mixed flock these large hens may bully more timid breeds.
+In a mixed flock, these large hens may bully more timid breeds.